nschorgh/MSIM/IceTable/Test/README_tests.txt

 ./a.out

-reads 'mapgrid2.dat' and outputs 'mapgrid3.dat', which should be idential to 'mapgrid2.dat', as well as 'means'.
+reads 'mapgrid2.dat' and outputs 'mapgrid3.dat', which should be identical to 'mapgrid2.dat', as well as 'means'.